GreenBeanGravy/FA11y/CONTRIBUTING.md

 ## Always update the changelog for user-visible changes

-`CHANGELOG.txt` is not just a dev log — FA11y downloads it and offers to open it every time a user receives an update (`lib/app/updater_check.py`).
-Blind and low-vision users read it with a screen reader to learn what changed.
+`CHANGELOG.txt` is not a dev log - FA11y downloads it and offers to open it every time a user receives an update (`lib/app/updater_check.py`).

 **If a user would notice the change, it goes in the changelog.** That includes: